hirusha-adi/hirusha/blog/2024-08-23-cultural-beliefs-vs-rationality.md

 ![](./media/2024-08-23-cultural-beliefs-vs-rationality.jpg)

-Culture is the collective manifestation of knowledge, beliefs, customs, arts, laws, and practices shared by a group of people and it influences every aspect of life, from language, food, and clothing to values, traditions, and societal structures.
-Culture is mostly inherited from the previous generations of an individual.
+Culture is all about the shared knowledge, beliefs, traditions, and practices of a group of people.
+It shapes everything in life how we talk, what we eat, how we dress, and what we value.
+Most of the time, culture is passed down from previous generations.

-Just as culture is a great and integral part of our lives, in this article, we will be discussing some aspects that challenge cultural norms.
+Since culture is such a big part of our lives, this article will look at some beliefs that challenge cultural norms.

-Many of you may find these views controversial, but they are grounded in rationality rather than cultural beliefs.
+Some of you might find these ideas controversial, but they’re based on logic, not tradition.

 <!--truncate-->